turkish-underground-city

 The Turkish Office of Culture and Tourism announced that one of the largest and most complex underground cities was discovered in March 2015 in the otherworldly region of Cappadocia.

 This 5,000 year old underground city was unearthed under the Nev?ehir fortress.
-Discovered while constructing new buildings, the underground city is considered one of the largest and most complex underground cities in the region with 3.5 miles of tunnels, secret churches, tombs and safe havens.
-The multilevel settlement is likely to include living spaces, kitchens, wineries, chapels, and staircases.
+Discovered while constructing new buildings, the underground city is considered one of the largest and most complex underground cities in the region with 3.

 The city – estimated to be a third bigger than the previously discovered Derinkuyu – was built to protect residents from invaders, but remains largely unexplored.
 Early studies suggest the underground corridors may go as deep as 371ft.
 Millions of years ago, volcanic activity covered the region under several layers of ash.
 Erosion then created a landscape of rock formations and spires known as ‘fairy chimneys.’